Scoring rule: Example application of scoring rules

 An example of probabilistic forecasting is in meteorology where a weather forecaster may give the probability of rain on the next day.
 One could note the number of times that a 25% probability was quoted, over a long period, and compare this with the actual proportion of times that rain fell.
 If the actual percentage was substantially different from the stated probability we say that the forecaster is poorly calibrated.
 A poorly calibrated forecaster might be encouraged to do better by a bonus system.
 A bonus system designed around a proper scoring rule will incentivize the forecaster to report probabilities equal to his personal beliefs.

 In addition to the simple case of a binary decision, such as assigning probabilities to 'rain' or 'no rain', scoring rules may be used for multiple classes, such as 'rain', 'snow', or 'clear', or continuous responses like the amount of rain per day.

-The image to the right shows an example of a scoring rule, the logarithmic scoring rule, as a function of the probability reported for the event that actually occurred.
+The image shows an example of a scoring rule, the logarithmic scoring rule, as a function of the probability reported for the event that actually occurred.
 One way to use this rule would be as a cost based on the probability that a forecaster or algorithm assigns, then checking to see which event actually occurs.

+Scoring rules can be used beyond evaluation metrics to directly serve as loss function to construct estimators.